a12b4c3/CodePainting/README.md

 ```
 thoughtbubble(spdl)
 ```
-note that since each newly defined element is treated as a new element, it supports all of the same parameters as images (more on this later).
+note that since each newly defined element is treated as a new element, it supports all of the same parameters as image elements ('img') (more on this later).

 ## EBNF
 TODO!